Join the RHS today and support our charitable work

 Reduced prices on RHS Garden courses and workshops

 Mon – Fri | 9am – 5pm

-White rot is a serious fungal disease of onions, garlic and leeks causing wilting and yellowing foliage.
+White rot is a serious fungal disease of onions, garlic and leeks causing yellowed, wilting foliage and decay of the roots and bulb.
 It may persist in the soil for many years.

 White rot is a serious disease of plants of the allium family, especially bulb onions, garlic and leeks, caused by the soil-borne fungus Stromatinia cepivora (syn.
 Sclerotium cepivorum), which can persist in the soil for many years.
 Look for symptoms from mid-summer until early autumn.

 You may see the following symptoms:

 Stromatinia cepivora is effectively impossible to eliminate once it has been introduced and the long survival period makes crop rotation impractical.
 It is therefore extremely important to avoid introduction to previously clean sites.
 It is transported in contaminated soil, for example on tools or on muddy footwear.
 Take particular care in areas where cross contamination can occur easily, for example on allotments.